mosip/documentation/docs/blog-steps-postgres-sharding.md

 Please note that in addition to the hostname, you can also use a service name or an IP address to set or add worker nodes to the Citus Cluster.

-### Steps to rebalance:
+## Steps to rebalance

 To begin, ensure that the 'wal_level` is set to `Logical`.
-Next, execute the following command in order to rebalance:
+Next, execute the following command in coordinator node to start rebalance:

    `SELECT rebalance_table_shards('distributed_table_name');`